yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Screenshot showing the settings to restore a SQL database from Azure Backup.](images/v-bk-sql3.png "Restore database settings")

-    > **Note:** For an Always On Availability Group backup, the option to overwrite the existing database is not available.
+    > **Note**: For an Always On Availability Group backup, the option to overwrite the existing database is not available.
 You must restore to a parallel location.

 5. Select the option to choose your Restore Point.
 On the 'Select restore point' blade, explore the restore options.
 Note how the log-based option offers a point-in-time restore, whereas the full & differential option provides backup based on the backup schedule.